 - Predator and Prey: An all-camp *favorite* game of tag where you are with a group of animals in the food chain and you have to find food, water and shelter, while tagging those in the food chain below and avoid getting tagged by those in the food chain above you.

-- Animal Adventures: Animal Adventures staff bring exotic and local animals for campers to learn about and touch them.
+- Animal Adventures: Animal Adventures staff bring exotic and local animals for campers to learn about and touch.
 Past animals have included: rabbits, turtles, snakes, alligators, ferrets, chinchillas, foxes, lizards, porcupines, skunks, frogs, beetles and more!

 - Shelter Building: Another camper favorite… work with friends to build a lean-to shelter that will be judged on how well it protects you from the bear test, fit test and water test.